ETS1331/Friends-And-Strangers/README.md

 Spaghetti Code For PRIMES.

 # Usage
-I'm lazy, so for now, install the libraries networkx and plt, and run the file called "tests".
+I'm lazy, so for now, install the libraries networkx and mathplotlib, and run the file called "tests".